 Filming in Finland

 We have gathered here some facts and figures about Finland that might be useful when planning to film in Finland.
-Be sure to also visit: www.filminfinland.com and feel free to contact info@filminfinland.com.
+For more information, visit filminfinland.com

 Basic Info